-Spoon-Fed discusses the diets of people in developed countries.
+The book Spoon-Fed by British physician and writer Tim Spector discusses the diets of people in developed countries.
 Spoon-Fed puts a great deal of information into a short book.
-It fails to reconcile some inconsistencies.
 It discusses a number of “myths” about food and nutrition.
 A myth is a story that many people have learned to believe, but not a scientifically proved factual story.
 The myths are the foundation of public health rules, dietary recommendations and beliefs about food.
 The myths are the foundation of public health rules, dietary recommendations and beliefs about food.
 Spoon-Fed treats eating and digestion as complex biological processes that cannot be explained by instinct, culture, culinary tradition, common sense or known science.
+It fails to reconcile some inconsistencies.

 There is a chapter pointing out that there is no component in the education of medical doctors addressing nutrition, implying that medical doctors, unless they work on the problems, are not experts on nutrition, food and diets.
 There is a chapter which reviews some of the arguments of The Diet Myth, points out that digestion, and weight gain are individual, and cautions against believing that there are rules that apply to all people and all foods.
 In The Diet Myth, Dr. Spector explained why weight loss through calorie restriction and exercise is difficult by the data of weight loss in twin studies, and to the science of calories, based on the 1944-1945 Minnesota Starvation Experiment.
 Like The Diet Myth, Spoon-Fed suggests that food science has not absorbed the presence of an active microbiome in the human digestive tract.